amw2024/amw2024.github.io/content/venue.md

 sections:

+  - block: markdown
+    design:
+      columns: 2
+    content:
+      title:  Venue
+      subtitle: UNAM, Ciudad Universitaria
+      text: |-

+        AMW 2024 will take place in the **National Autonomous University of Mexico** campus **Ciudad Universitaria** ("CU"), in Mexico City.

+        UNAM is a public university and one of the largest universities on the continent.
+Three Nobel laureates and most of Mexico's modern-day presidents are among its former students.
+UNAM conducts 25% of Mexico's scientific research and has presence all across the country with satellite campuses, observatories and research centres.

+        [**Ciudad Universitaria**](https://en.wikipedia.org/wiki/Ciudad_Universitaria,_Mexico_City) is UNAM main campus.
+It was designed by some of Mexico's best-known architects and artists of the 20th century.
+It was named World Heritage Site by UNESCO in 2007.
+Visits to Ciudad Universitaria often include the museums, the open areas, and the famous sculpture space, all part of the [UNAM Cultural Center](https://mexicocity.cdmx.gob.mx/tag/unam-cc/).
+The campus also hosted the main events of the [1968 Summer Olympics](https://en.wikipedia.org/wiki/1968_Summer_Olympics).

   # - block: markdown
   #   design:
   #     columns: 2
   #   content:
-  #     title:  Venue
+  #     title:  Getting to ...
   #     subtitle:
   #     text: |-

-  #       The workshop will take place in the National Autonomous University of Mexico (UNAM).

-  #       The UNAM is located in Mexico City and is the largest university on the continent, with more than 300,000 students from all backgrounds.
-Three Nobel laureates, several Mexican entrepreneurs and most of Mexico's modern-day presidents are among its former students.
-UNAM conducts 50% of Mexico's scientific research and has presence all across the country with satellite campuses, observatories and research centres.
-The sprawling main campus of the university, known as Ciudad Universitaria, was named a World Heritage Site by UNESCO in 2007.

-  #       {{< gallery album="unam" >}}
+  #       Fligth to Benito Juarez International Airport

   - block: markdown
     design:
       columns: 2
     content:
-      title:  Venue
+      title:  Rooms
       subtitle:
       text: |-

-        The workshop and the school's main activities will take place at **UNAM Campus Ciudad Universitaria**, in the **Anexo de Ingenieria** area (see maps below).
+        The workshop and the school's main activities will take place in the **Anexo de Ingenieria** area (see maps below).

-        ### Rooms

 Depending on the day, the activities will take place in one of the following rooms:

           <i class="fa-solid fa-location-dot"></i> &nbsp; [**Auditorium "Raúl J. Marsal"**](https://maps.app.goo.gl/XptTbavsqafhgVGp6), Building T
           <i class="fa-solid fa-location-dot"></i> &nbsp; [**Aula "Cisco" (Q218)**](https://maps.app.goo.gl/At2wCBFHygoaKVSYA), Building Q, 2nd floor